uwdata/gestrec/README.md

 ### Testing

-A simple gesture training application is included for testing purposes under the `test` folder.
-Simply open the `test.html` file in a browser to run.
+A gesture training application is included for testing purposes under the `trainer` folder.
+Simply open the `index.html` file in a browser to run.